RRZE-HPC/likwid/doc/archs/silvermont.md

 <H1>Counters available for each hardware thread</H1>
 \anchor SVM_FIXED
 <H2>Fixed-purpose counters</H2>
-<P>Since the Silvermont microarchitecture, Intel&reg; provides a set of fixed-purpose counters.
+<P>Since the Core2 microarchitecture, Intel&reg; provides a set of fixed-purpose counters.
 Each can measure only one specific event.
-They are core-local, hence each hardware thread has its own set of fixed counters..</P>
+They are core-local, hence each hardware thread has its own set of fixed counters.</P>
 <H3>Counter and events</H3>
 <TABLE>
 <TR>